ehrpg/rules/docs/vesselcombat.md

 # Point Defence

-The point defence of a ship can be used to destroy small vessels or missiles that are to close.
+The point defence of a ship can be used to destroy small vessels or missiles that are too close.
 At these distances, range has no impact on the hit difficulty anymore.
 A fighter pilot may use his piloting skill to dodge the point defence.
-To destroy an incoming missile the pilot must hit the missile, by pitting an attack with the point defence against the missiles attack.
+To destroy an incoming missile the pilot must hit the missile, by hitting an attack with the point defence against the missiles attack.
 If the pilot succeeds the missile is destroyed.

 # Dodging in space